liwt31/SimpleMPS/README.md

 # SimpleMPS
-Matrix product state (MPS) based density matrix renormalization group (DMRG): a Python implementation.
+This is a simplest demo of Matrix product state (MPS) based density matrix renormalization group (DMRG) with detailed comments, particularly suitable for new-learners to quickly get the idea of how MPS works at code level.
+For sophisticated and production-ready MPS packages, I recommend [pytenet](https://github.com/cmendl/pytenet) and [quimb](https://github.com/jcmgray/quimb).

 ---
 # What is SimpleMPS